In the shadow

 It wasn’t until the mid-80s that the main hall of Grand Central was air-conditioned.
 Prior to that, the windows on each end of the terminal were opened via the walkways to allow air to circulate through the terminal.

-With the windows open there was a whirring sound from the circulating air and you would hear the sounds of cars in the city.
+With the windows open there was a whirring sound from the wind circulating through the building and only in the summer when the windows were open you could hear the sounds of cars in the city.
 It’s important to note that you could pick any spot in Manhattan and say that cars abound.
-“In summer” is the qualifier which suggests that cars cannot be heard in the winter.
-That makes the verse much more specific.
+“In summer” is the qualifier which suggests that cars can be heard then but not other times of the year.
+That makes the verse very specific to this location.

-And what’s the one thing that almost everyone knows about Grand Central, it’s the celestial mural that spans the ceiling above.
+And what’s the one thing that almost everyone knows about Grand Central, it’s the celestial mural that spans the ceiling over the main hall.

-And at the far end, reaching out above the windows, we find the arm of Aquarius, the Water-bearer.
+And at the far end of the main hall over the east wall windows, we find the extended arm of Aquarius, the Water-bearer.

 Her gown flows similar to the woman in the image, tied in the front and draping down to her knees.